ARM Performance Metrics

 As you can see, the message here is the same.
 The ARM has significantly outperformed both stocks as well as a blended portfolio.

 In case you’re wondering why bonds have a negative value here, it’s because the Treynor ratio looks at excess returns in relation to beta, and AGG has a negative beta.
-For our purposes, you can pretend it’s a positive value, which would then indicate the same relative outperformance we saw in the last two charts.
+For our purposes, you can pretend it’s a positive value, which would then indicate the same relative outperformance we saw in the last chart.

 At this point the only metric we haven’t discussed is Alpha.
 Alpha is defined as the excess return earned above a specific benchmark (in this case, the S&P 500).

 What alpha attempts to do is answer the question: If an investment strategy experiences the same volatility (risk) as the S&P 500, how much additional return would have been earned above what the S&P 500 delivered?
 In other words, did the investment strategy add value to what would have otherwise been achieved by simply investing in an S&P 500 index fund?

 Due to the nature of alpha, it does not make sense to calculate a value for fixed-income funds such as AGG.
 In addition, since SPY is itself an S&P 500 index fund, it will have an alpha of zero.
 We can see the alpha values for the ARM, as well as the blended portfolio below.

 When it comes to understanding the effectiveness of an investment strategy, the metrics we’ve outlined here are critical because they offer a complete picture of overall performance.
 Rather than focusing only on returns, as most investment managers do, we’ve lifted up our proverbial skirt to show you the risk that is inherent in our strategy as well.
 As a secondary benefit, this performance data also provides you with everything you would need to compare the ARM against other strategies in an apples to apples manner.